Login

 A mammogram is a breast X-ray.
 This screening can find breast cancer early when it’s most treatable.
 If cancer is found early, your chance of a cure is much higher.

-Women should get screened every two years, starting at age 40.
+Women should get screened every two years, from ages 40-74.

 Cervical cancer screening (Pap test and HPV test)

-During a Pap test, your doctor collects cells from the surface of the cervix to check for cancer.
-If found early enough, you can be treated before cancer has a chance to grow.
+During a Pap test, your doctor collects cells from the surface of the cervix to check for pre-cancer cells.
+Women ages 21-29 should get a Pap test every three years.

 Chlamydia screening

-Suggested for women between the ages 16-24 if sexually active
+Suggested for women ages 16-24 if sexually active

 Chlamydia is a sexually transmitted infection (STI).
 Doctors most often use urine samples to screen for chlamydia.
 The doctor might also use a cotton swab to collect a fluid sample from your genitals or throat.